 - 1. Time limit of 3 years

 - 2. Development to be carried out in accordance with the approved drawings and reports except where specified by conditions

 - 3. Construction Logistics Plan

 - 4. Tree Protection Plan

 - 5. Details of facing materials

 - 6. Landscaping

 - 7. Sustainable urban drainage details

 - 8. Electric Vehicle Charging Points

 - 9. Cycle parking and refuse

 - 10. Car parking

-- 11. Windows restrictions

-- 12. Visibility splays
+- 11. Visibility splays

-- 13. Accessible units
+- 12. Accessible units

-- 14. Energy emissions
+- 13. Energy emissions

-- 15. Ecology conditions
+- 14. Ecology conditions

-- 16. Any other planning condition(s) considered necessary by the Director of Planning and Strategic Transport
+- 15. Any other planning condition(s) considered necessary by the Director of Planning and Strategic Transport